-Hard Rain Project (HRP) in collaboration with the National Union of Students (NUS) will launch the new exhibition, WHOLE EARTH?, simultaneously at universities in North and South America, Africa, Asia, Australasia and Europe.
+The Hard Rain Project (HRP), the UK National Union of Students (NUS) and Australasian Campuses Towards Sustainability (ACTS) will launch the WHOLE EARTH? exhibition simultaneously at universities in North and South America, Africa, Asia, Australasia and Europe in autumn 2015.

-WHOLE EARTH? is our successor to Hard Rain.
-Launched in 2006, Hard Rain has been seen by some 15 million people on every continent (see sidebar text).
+WHOLE EARTH? is our successor project to Hard Rain, which was launched in 2006 and has since then been seen by some 15 million people on every continent (see sidebar text).

 WHOLE EARTH? brings the college-age generation more firmly into the sustainability debate, helping them understand the threats as well as the solutions and opportunities that these challenges open up.

-WHOLE EARTH? is written by Lloyd Timberlake, an acknowledged expert in the field of sustainable development.
-The Stockholm Resilience Centre provides scientific support to the project with the latest insights on planetary boundaries and global sustainability.
+WHOLE EARTH? was conceived and produced by Mark Edwards, who has spent his professional life documenting environment and development issues around the world.
+It was written by Lloyd Timberlake, an acknowledged expert in the field of sustainable development.
+The Stockholm Resilience Centre provides scientific support to the project with the latest insights on planetary boundaries and global

 The original Hard Rain exhibition—a vivid reminder of the price of inaction—introduces the new display.
 The combination of art and rigorous science gives the exhibition wide appeal.